 - Versatility.
 The Tassimo coffee maker can brew both regular coffees and teas as well as cappuccinos and lattes.

-- The T Disks come with a coffee specific bar code printed on them.
-This allows the brewer to determine the optimal brewing settings fro that particular roast.
+- The T Disks come with a coffee-specific bar code printed on them.
+This allows the brewer to determine the optimal brewing settings for that particular roast.

 - Cleaning is automatic.